MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 We got a shell!

 To conclude, there is not much difference in doing this method compared to GDB aside from automating the exploitation.
-The difficulty of running the program outside GDB lies on the ASLR (if enabled) and computers having allocating memory differently.
+The difficulty of running the program outside GDB lies on the ASLR (if enabled) and computers allocating memory differently.
-Aside from that, for the shellcode there is no need to include the NOPs.
+Aside from that, for the shellcode, there is no need to include the NOPs.